BWibo/3dcitydb-mkdocs/docs/citydb-tool/import-citygml.md

 ### Filtering CityGML features

 The `import citygml` command inherits [filtering options](import.md#filtering-features) from the parent `import` command.
-In the context of CityGML input files, the filter operate as follows:
+In the context of CityGML input files, the filters operate as follows:

 | Filter                                                               | Description                                                |
 |----------------------------------------------------------------------|------------------------------------------------------------|